 At Regular Rules Enforcement Level, the judge may assist the player in understanding the game state in the interest of education.

 Regular Rules Enforcement Level events provides an entry into the game for players.
-As a result floor, players may ask judges what the game state is and why something is the way it is.
+As a result, players may ask judges what the game state is and why something is the way it is.
 The emphasis is on education and helping new players, and there are likely smaller prizes on the line.
-This doesn’t mean the judge can tell the player what he or she should do, but the judge may assist a player in understanding a more complex interaction or game state in a less formal way than at Competitive Rules Enforcement Level.
+This doesn’t mean the judge can tell the player what they should do, but the judge may assist a player in understanding a more complex interaction or game state in a less formal way than at Competitive Rules Enforcement Level.

-If a player wishes to ask his or her question away from the table, the request will usually be honored.
+If a player wishes to ask their question away from the table, the request will usually be honored.

-If the player wants to ask a question that he or she feels may give too much information to his or her opponent, the player may ask to have the question answered away from the table.
+If the player wants to ask a question that they feels may give too much information to their opponent, the player may ask to have the question answered away from the table.
 A good habit for judges is to stand far enough away so opponents cannot hear them or the player asking for assistance.

 Players may not request specific judges to answer their calls, but may request a tournament official to help translate.
 This request may be honored at the discretion of the original judge.